-At 4,600 feet of elevation, the northern boundary of Llano Estacado tablelands is a precipitous escarpment of rugged breaks dotted with piñon pines and junipers.
-In some places the caprock crowns the steep cliff faces.
+At 4,600 feet of elevation, the northern boundary of Llano Estacado tablelands is a rugged escarpment dotted with piñon pines and junipers.
+In some places caprock crowns steep cliff faces.
 In others alluvial fans ease into the majestic sprawl of the Canadian River basin sweeping into boundless beauty of the open horizon.
-I make time and pause on an overlook at Harguess Hollow Park just north of Grady NM.
-My imagination takes flight and I purposely give mind’s eye free rein to roam the plain in time-shrouded days of yore.

 Right away I acknowledge the history of the arid grasslands.
 They are dynamic, ancestral territories of Comanches, Apaches and Kiowa tribes.
 But, the sublime beauty and allure of faraway vistas beyond the veil of the known also fires imaginations of 17th century Spanish explorers in search of treasure.
 Later European settlers and explorers use the river corridor as an east-west passage to reach Santa Fe NM and California.

-The inhospitable, semi-arid plain—dominated by blue grama, buffalograss, galleta, sideoats grama and little bluestem—also challenges travelers with indigenous flora.
-Distinct personal experiences with bayonette-like yucca leaves, barbed cholla spines and horse-crippling prickly-pear cactus spikes allow me to relate to their torment.
+The inhospitable, semi-arid plain—dominated by blue grama, buffalograss, galleta, sideoats grama and little bluestem—also challenges travelers with thorny indigenous flora.
+Distinct personal experiences with bayonette-like yucca leaves, barbed cholla spines and horse-crippling prickly-pear cactus spikes allow me to relate to their physical torment.

 © Ilija Lukić 2026